jsreport/docs/docs/configuration.md

 jsreport also loads `dev.config.json` or `prod.config.json` based on the `NODE_ENV=development or production` environment variable if such file exists.

+The config file can be also explicitly specified using `configFile=path` option which can be passed using one of the following methods.
+The config file path can be both relative or absolute.

 ### Environment variables
 The environment variables are collected and merged into the final configuration during the jsreport startup as well.
 You can use it to change the port for example: